- Download our Moving to Brazil Guide (PDF)

 - 1889: The monarchy is overthrown.
 A republic is established with a federal constitution and the presidency as the head of government.

-- 1932: The Constitutionalist Revolution was an armed uprising in São Paulo, Brazil, against President Getúlio Vargas's centralisation of political power and the dissolution of state governments.
+- 1932: The Constitutionalist Revolution is an armed uprising in São Paulo, Brazil, against President Getúlio Vargas’s centralisation of political power and the dissolution of state governments.
 Although ultimately defeated, the revolution contributes to drafting and implementing a new constitution in 1934, which partially addresses the demands of the Paulistas.

-- 1958: Brazil wins the FIFA World Cup.
-It will go on to win four more times: 1962, 1970, 1994 and 2002.
+- 1958: Brazil wins the FIFA World Cup, going on to win five World Cups between 1958 and 2002.

 - 1988: Brazil enacts a new constitution that limits presidential powers.

 - In the early 21st century, Brazil experiences significant economic growth but struggles with income inequality and corruption.
-The Brazilian economy booms and social programmes are expanded.
+The Brazilian economy booms, and social programmes are expanded.

 - 2020: The first Covid-19 case is detected in Brazil.
 To date, there have been more than 37 million infections of Covid-19 in Brazil and nearly 700,000 Covid-19-related deaths.